GMUCERG/fobos/docs/source/workstation/setup_linux.rst

 Setup Network Sharing (Optional)
 --------------------------------

 If your computer has two network interfaces, you can configure one to access the Internet and the other to connect to the Pynq board and maybe other instruments using a non routable IP address range.
 We describe here how to do this with Ubuntu 22.04.
+In the example below, the network interface for the *instruments* network is ``enp2s0`` and the IP address range is ``192.168.2.1 - 192.168.255``.
+You can find the names and the network information of your PC with the ``ip a show`` command.

-Create the file ``etc/netplan/20-instruments.yaml`` with the following contents.
+Create the file ``etc/netplan/20-instruments.yaml`` with the following contents and adjust the interface name and the IP address range to your requirements.

    .. code-block:: yaml